braanj/vue2-fundamentals/doc/src/views/HomeView.vue.md

 # HomeView Component Documentation

 The `HomeView` component is a Vue.js 2 component that represents the home page of a website.
-It includes sections for general page content and a list of planets.
+It includes sections for general page content and a list of posts.
 Below is the documentation for the `HomeView` component.

 ## Template